 SUNDAY IN BARCELONA CAN BE DISAPPOINTING…

 Weekends are usually a convenient time to travel, however… you need to take into account that certain things are likely to be closed on Sunday.
+Shops and food markets aren’t open, churches can’t be visited during services, and most museums close after 2pm.
+So what’s the alternatives?

 Here are some great Barcelona Sunday activities for you: